-Taking nutritional Bitter Melon supplements can benefit Merkel Cell Carcinoma patients on Hydroxyurea cancer treatment.
-But avoid Bitter Melon supplements if on Cytarabine treatment for Myeloproliferative Neoplasms.
-Similarly, taking nutritional supplement Bitter Melon can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene PDGFRA.
-But avoid taking nutritional supplement Bitter Melon when at genetic risk of cancer due to mutation of gene POLH.
+Taking Bitter Melon extracts or nutritional supplements may benefit Primary Cervical Neuroendocrine Tumor patients on Cisplatin treatment over Oregano nutritional supplements.
+But Bitter Melon supplements or Bitter Melon extracts offer less benefit if on Radiation treatment for Primary Sclerosing Epithelioid Fibrosarcoma compared to Guggul.
+Similarly, taking nutritional supplements Bitter Melon may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene JAK2 over Goldenseal.
+But avoid nutritional supplements Bitter Melon when at genetic risk of cancer due to mutation of gene RET.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Myeloproliferative Neoplasms or Merkel Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Bitter Melon.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Cervical Neuroendocrine Tumor or Primary Sclerosing Epithelioid Fibrosarcoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Bitter Melon.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Bitter Melon?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene POLH the same as due to mutation of gene PDGFRA?
-Are the implications of Myeloproliferative Neoplasms the same as Merkel Cell Carcinoma?
-Is it one and the same if you are on treatment with Cytarabine or on Hydroxyurea?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Bitter Melon extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene JAK2 the same as due to mutation of gene RET?
+Are the implications of Primary Cervical Neuroendocrine Tumor the same as Primary Sclerosing Epithelioid Fibrosarcoma?
+Is it one and the same if you are on treatment with Radiation or Cisplatin?

 Bitter melon, also known as bitter gourd, is a fruit-like gourd, native to tropical India and Southeast Asia.
 As the name suggests, it has a bitter flavor.
 It is highly nutritious as it contains many antioxidants, flavonoids and other nutrients.
 It is widely consumed as a fruit or vegetable, mostly due to its antioxidant, anti-inflammatory, antibacterial, and immunomodulating effects.
 Following are some of the potential health benefits of Bitter melon: